Feature #156

 -Dopenvidu.publicurl=YOUR_URL and -Dopenvidu.secret=YOUR_SECRET

-Updated by Josip Almasi over 1 year ago
+Updated by Josip Almasi about 2 years ago

 Nate Lager wrote: